Petroleum jelly: Sports

 Some goalkeepers in association football put petroleum jelly on their gloves to make them stickier.

+It is also used by cutmen in boxing and MMA on fighters' faces to prevent opponents' gloves from sticking to their skin, thus lessening the chance of cuts.

 Health

 Petroleum jelly contains mineral oil aromatic hydrocarbons (MOAH).
 Many MOAH, mainly polycyclic aromatic hydrocarbons (PAH), are considered carcinogenic.
 The content of both MOAH and PAH in petroleum jelly products varies.
 The EU limits PAH content in cosmetics to 0.005%.
-The risks of PAH exposure through cosmetics have not been comprehensively studied, but food products with low levels (<3%) are not considered carcinogenic (by the EU).
+The risks of PAH exposure through cosmetics have not been comprehensively studied, but food products with low levels (<3%) are not considered carcinogenic by the EU.

 A 2012 scientific opinion by the European Food Safety Authority stated that mineral oil aromatic hydrocarbons (MOAH) and polyaromatics were potentially carcinogenic and may present a health risk.

 In 2015, German consumer watchdog Stiftung Warentest analyzed cosmetics containing mineral oils, finding significant concentrations of MOAH and polyaromatics in products containing mineral oils.
 Vaseline products contained the most MOAH of all tested cosmetics (up to 9%).
 Based on the 2015 results, Stiftung Warentest warned consumers not to use Vaseline or any product that is based on mineral oils for lip care.

 A study published in 2017 found levels of MOAH levels to be up to 1% in petroleum jelly and likewise to be less than 1% in petroleum jelly-based beauty products.